MicrosoftDocs/memdocs/windows-365/enterprise/create-provisioning-policy.md

 - Windows 365 Frontline in dedicated mode

   - If you have more users in your Microsoft Entra user group than the number of Cloud PCs available for the selected size, some users might not receive their Cloud PC.
-  - If you remove users from your Microsoft Entra user group, their Cloud PC is automatically moved into a grace period.
+  - If you remove users from your Microsoft Entra user group, their Cloud PC is automatically moved into a [grace period](device-management-overview.md#column-details) .

 - Windows 365 Frontline in shared mode